 [16] proposed a distributed directory architecture for load balancing in a P2P system; however, this induces extra network connections from nodes to directories.
 [18] proposed a tree hierarchy for aggregating resource information and managing resources; but this introduces extra overhead for maintaining the tree.
 Diffusive load balancing [21] simplifies the procedure by achieving a global balance through local balancing procedures.
-It does not require extra management connections and maintenance infrastructure; this improves the efficiency of resource management in P2P systems.
-In the diffusive load balancing scheme described in [20], the nodes are organized as a linked list and a node balances its load with its two consecutive neighbours.
+It does not require extra management connections and maintenance infrastructure: this improves the efficiency of resource management in P2P systems.
+In the diffusive load balancing scheme described in [20], the nodes are organized as a linked list and a node balances its load with its two consecutive neighbors.
 In order to increase the speed of global convergence, a skip list is introduced to maintain load information about nodes in other parts of the linked list; but this introduces extra overhead for managing the list.

 Our diffusive load balancing procedure for clustered P2P system is similar to [20].
 However, it uses all those clusters that are included in the routing table as neighborhood of a given cluster.
 Because of the hierarchical structure of the routing tables, this includes clusters throughout the cluster naming space; therefore we get relatively fast global convergence.
-The other advantage is that we can directly use the neighbourhood structure provided by the existing P2P overlay structure, which reduces the overhead.
+The other advantage is that we can directly use the neighborhood structure provided by the existing P2P overlay structure, which reduces the overhead.

-Our diffusive load balancing procedure equalizes load among clusters based on available capacity, which is taken as our load index.
-Since the available capacity is directly associated with request response time, a system load-balanced based on available capacity has a uniform response time.
+Our diffusive load balancing procedure equalizes load among clusters based on the available capacities of their nodes, which is taken as our load index.
+Since the available capacity is directly associated with the mean response time of a node, a system load-balanced based on available capacity has a uniform response time.